AMD graphics cards are overtaking Nvidia

 Does Nvidia Need To Worry?

-This generation the Nvidia cards seems to be overpriced and underperforming for the price compared to last generation chips, and I think this is a good reason for the drop.
+This generation the Nvidia cards seems to be overpriced and underperforming for the price compared to last generation chips.
+I think this is a good reason for the drop.
 Another reason might be that Intel decided that Nvidia’s chipsets with integrated graphics were hurting their chipset sales and because of this, they decided not to renew the Nvidia x86 license.
 This skewed them out of the Integrated market.
 So now their only choice is Discrete or Arm GPUs.

 AMD’s success might be due to some of the bargain-basement graphics cards they offer such as the RX 570,